Allergy Relief - AchooAllergy.com

 What are "commercial" dehumidifiers?

-Our most popular commercial dehumidifiers are manufactured by Ebac.
-These heavy duty units are constructed primarily of steel instead of the abs plastic commonly found in typical home dehumidifiers.
+Our most popular commercial dehumidifiers are manufactured by Ebac and Dri-Eaz.
+These heavy duty units are constructed primarily of steel instead of the ABS plastic commonly found in typical home dehumidifiers.
+In the case of Dri-Eaz, they use a heavy-duty, rotomolded polyethylene that doesn’t crack, break or become brittle like traditional plastics.
 Many come with built in condensate pumps, operate in temperatures as low as 33° F, and offer higher water extraction rates than typical home dehumidifiers.
 These units are generally more expensive, shipped via truck freight (as opposed to parcel service), and built for the rigors of crawlspaces, restoration sites, construction sites, and industrial settings.
 These units are equipped to operate in settings where the moisture being extracted could be contaminated with harmful or noxious substances.
-We offer an Ebac Comparison Chart to give a simple breakdown of each model's features and specifications.
 To see a sample listing of the various uses of our commercial Ebac dehumidifiers, visit our A to Z Guide of Uses for Ebac Dehumidifiers.

-The other large commercial units we offer are Dri-Eaze.
-These units are constructed of a dent-resistant, nearly unbreakable plastic.
-They are primarily used for restoration and water damage projects where maximum drying in a rugged or contaminated environment is a necessity.
-Most are stackable so that you can use more than in any area while utilizing vertical space.
-Ideal for the cleanup of "gray water" Dri-Eaz has a dehumidifier for nearly any restoration or water damage project.
+Dri-Eaz are primarily used for restoration and water damage projects where maximum drying in a rugged or contaminated environment is a necessity.
+Most are stackable so that you can use more than one in any area while utilizing vertical space.
+Ideal for the cleanup of “gray water” Dri-Eaz has a dehumidifier for nearly any restoration or water damage project.

 What do the terms "capacity," "pints per day," and "CFM" mean?

+These are critical dehumidifier FAQs, as they are often the basis upon which most dehumidifiers are initially compared.
 These are three different terms commonly used when describing the extraction capabilities of a dehumidifier.
-"Capacity" is the amount of water the drain bucket will hold before having to be emptied.
-This will vary strictly by size.
-While larger capacity dehumidifiers will hold more water and mean less frequent trips outdoors or to the drain to empty them, they also mean that the full bucket will be heavier.
+“Capacity” is the amount of water the drain bucket will hold before having to be emptied.
+It can also be used to describe how much water, under specified conditions, a dehumidifier can extract from the air in a twenty-four hour period.
+This will vary based on several factors.
+In the first case, larger capacity dehumidifiers will hold more water and mean less frequent trips outdoors or to the drain to empty them, they also mean that the full bucket will be heavier.
 If you are porting your dehumidifier, the capacity is not nearly the concern that the pints per day is.
+For the second use of that term, this is a measure that you’ll want to pay attention to, particularly with regard to the severity of your moisture problem and the size of the space you are wanting to dry.

-"CFM" or Cubic Feet per Minute is the same measurement used in many air purifiers.
-This number represents the amount of air the fan will move in any particular appliance.
-The greater the CFM the more air that is cycled through a dehumifier for moisture removal.
+“CFM” or Cubic Feet per Minute is the same measurement used in many HEPA air purifiers.
+This number represents the volume of air the fan will move in any particular appliance.
+The greater the CFM, the more air that is cycled through a dehumidifier for moisture removal every minute.
 Commercial models built for more rugged applications typically have a higher CFM than home/room models.
+Many people also equate CFM with how powerful a dehumidifier or the blower/fan of a dehumidifier is.

 What about AHAM ratings and saturation?

 AHAM rates apply not only to air purifiers but also dehumidifiers.
-In regards to dehumidifiers, AHAM certifies that the PPD that a manufacturer claims their product will remove is accurate.
+When it comes to dehumidifiers, AHAM certifies that the PPD that a manufacturer claims their product will remove is accurate.
 AHAM also certifies that power consumption for a given model is in line with manufacturer stated specifications.
 With PPD, AHAM will test a dehumidifier in a controlled environment that has a temperature of 80° F and relative humidity of 60%.
-Then, under these conditioners a dehumidifier is tested for 24 hours to determine whether or not the actual amount of moisture removed from the air is what the manufacturer claims.
+Under these conditioners a dehumidifier is tested for 24 hours to determine whether or not the actual amount of moisture removed from the air is what the manufacturer claims.

 How do I know what size is right for me?